CQCL/tket/pytket/docs/circuit_class.md

 # pytket.circuit.Circuit

-{py:class}`Circuit` objects provide an abstraction of quantum circuits.
+{py:class}`~.Circuit` objects provide an abstraction of quantum circuits.
 They consist of a set of qubits/quantum wires and a collection of operations applied to them in a given order.
 These wires have open inputs and outputs, rather than assuming any fixed input state.

 See the [pytket User Manual](https://docs.quantinuum.com/tket/user-guide/manual/manual_circuit.html) for a step-by-step tutorial on constructing circuits.